cmss13-devs/web/rules.md

 - Aliens have no free will.
 They are a hivemind, and their purpose is to enforce the will of the Queen and expand the Hive.
 - They are not friendly, and will not negotiate.
   - Corrupted Hive can be either hostile or ally with USCM or any factions, at the wishes of Corrupted Queen.
 If the Corrupted Queen wants to be ally with a faction, other Corrupted Xenomorphs must obey.
   - Alternative Hives such as Alpha, Bravo, Charlie, and Delta must be hostile to any factions, including the Main Hive, at all costs.
+(With the exception of events dictating otherwise.)
   - Xenomorphs are not obligated to destroy synthetic lifeforms, and can ignore them at the wishes of the Queen.

 ### Language